CleverRaven/Cataclysm-DDA/doc/POSTAPOC_PRICE_GUIDE.md

 ```

 #### Food pricing
-Food is priced mostly for a combination of calories, how preservable they are, and how nutritious they are.
+Food is priced mostly for a combination of calories, how perservable they are, and how nutritious they are.

 Meat jerky is 250.